sonigeez/Memento/README.md

 # Memento
-keep track of your daily winds
+keep track of your daily wins

 # Todo